 3. Complex Issues: Psychodynamic therapy is effective for complex psychological issues that may have multiple layers and roots.
 It allows individuals to explore and understand the deeper meanings behind their thoughts and actions.

-4. People Open to Self-Exploration: Individuals open to self-reflection and introspection may find psychodynamic therapy beneficial.
+4. People Open to Self-Exploration: Individuals open to self-reflection and introspection may find this method beneficial.
 The therapeutic process involves exploring one’s inner world and connecting current struggles and past experiences.

 5. Improving Interpersonal Relationships: This approach can be valuable for those who want to enhance their interpersonal relationships by understanding patterns of behavior and communication learned in early relationships.